 Houston Girls Chorus welcomes new artistic team

-AFA is pleased to welcome Amy Moore and Stefanie Stephens as the new co-conductors of AFA’s Houston Girls Chorus.
+AFA is pleased to welcome Amy Moore and Stefanie Stephens as the new co-artistic directors of AFA’s Houston Girls Chorus.
 Mrs. Moore and Mrs. Stephens take over leadership of the ensemble from Kimberly Tobola, who stepped down following the 2016-17 season.
 Amber Jamison remains conductor of the Houston Girls Chorus Prep Choir.

 Upon being named to the position, Amy Moore stated, “I am delighted and honored to have been chosen to co-direct AFA’s Houston Girls Chorus!
 The level of talent in this organization is truly extraordinary and the prospect of making music with such an outstanding group of young musicians is very exciting.
 It promises to be an exciting year of making music and guiding these young ladies along their musical journey.”
 Mrs. Stephens added, “I am humbled to be a part of such an amazing organization such as Houston Girls Chorus.
 This can be described as nothing short of an opportunity of a lifetime.
 I can’t wait to get started making wonderful music with these talented ladies!”